OMerkel/Announcement/README.md

 __Keywords:__ _SMTP, mail announcements, events, Python, tkinter_

 Objective of this project is to develop a tool to send mail announcements using mail templates.
+Text data values, configured signatures and file attachments are merged into predeclared email text templates.
-The set of templates reflect configured recurring events to choose from.
-Typically such events are reasoning any type of announcement in business life.
-A group of users is to be configured to control the Python/tkinter application or a command line version of the tooling.
-Placeholders are used in the template and will be substituted by up-to-date values on demand.
+Placeholders are used in the templates and will be substituted by up-to-date values on demand.
+These get sent out as SMTP based HTML emails.
+A group of users is to be configured to control the Python/tkinter application or alternatively a command line version.

 * __controlannouncement.py__ will start the Python/tkinter User Experience.
 * __announcement.py__ holds the announcement SMTP based library with a